-- The estimated "Building and Facilities" replacement cost estimates are based on the city's initial construction cost of the structure with the addition of the inflation rates and the approximate value of contents. - The estimated replacement cost based on the initial purchase of each unit.
+- Assets under "Building and Facilities" and some "Recreation and Culture" are based on the City's initial construction cost or the replacement insured value of the structure with the addition of the inflation rates and the approximate value of its contents. - Assets under "Solid Waste", "Fleet", "Machinery and Equipment" and some "Recreation and Culture" are based on the initial purchase of each unit.